 bandwidth applications SAIC is integrating for the Hospitals, Universities,

 Businesses and Schools [HUBS] program," according to SAIC.
 HUBS has been

 supported by the Defense Advanced Research Projects Agency and the Education

 HUBS aims to establish the world's first "smart region" in Delaware,

-Maryland, New Jersey and Pennsylvania.
-The region wants to create an environment
+Maryland, New Jersey and Pennsylvania by creating an environment that will

-that will foster business growth, create new job opportunities and develop
+foster business growth, create new job opportunities and develop telemedicine,

 To achieve those goals, SAIC is developing a suite of IT applications,